Darksidis/vk_to_telegram/README.md

 - the token of your group in VK (we get it here https://dev.vk.com/api/access-token/getting-started)
 - your bot's token in telegram (get here https://t.me/BotFather)
 - ID of your channel in telegram (send the post from the channel here https://t.me/getmyid_bot)
+- URL telegram-group.
+Visible in the channel
+- standalone token is required for editing posts.
+Optionally, if not necessary, then do nothing with *STANDALONE_TOKEN* in the env file.
+How to get described here (https://vk.com/@steadyschool-kak-sozdat-standalone-prilozhenie-i-poluchit-token)

 *You will also need to add the bot to your telegram channel, and grant admin rights*